JMuthukumar62/AGI-Roadmap-2025-2032-Bridging-Nature-and-Machine/README.md

 ## Overview
 This repository contains complete paper, visuals, and supporting materials for:
-**"A Unified Roadmap to AGI (2025-2032): Achieving Functional Equivalence to Human Intelligence by Reconciling Conflicts and Bridging Nature with Artificiality"**
+**"A Unified Roadmap to AgI* (2025-2032): Achieving Functional Equivalence to Human Intelligence by Demystifying Conflicts and Bridging Nature with Artificiality"**
+AgI* - the lowercase "g" denotes a functional but non-conscious intelligence (discussed in the paper).
 The work presents a **pragmatic yet visionary strategy** to achieve artificial general intelligence that is functionally equivalent to human intelligence.
 It addresses both the fundamental limitations and systemic barriers in the current research ecosystems to AGI, proposing a practical approach under a coordinated, ethical and interdisciplinary roadmap.

 ## Contents